 Proof Of U.S. Citizenship

-You will need to prove your citizenship status or permanent resident status to the Social Security Administration when applying for benefits.
-If you were born in the United States and provided a U.S. birth certificate to prove your age, then you should be good to go.
-However, if you were not born in the United States, you will need to provide other documentation.
+When applying for benefits, you must prove your citizenship status or permanent resident status to the Social Security Administration.
+You should be good to go if you were born in the United States and provided a U.S. birth certificate to confirm your age.
+However, if you were not born in the United States, you must provide other documentation.

 There are a few different documents that can be used to provide your citizenship status.
 A U.S. passport will suffice, as will a certificate of naturalization.
 A permanent resident card can also be used to prove your immigration status to the Social Security Administration.
 Remember that you will need to provide original documents, so you might want to visit your local Social Security Administration when applying for benefits so that you don’t have to send these documents in the mail.